cronolio/Zabbix-Templates/README.md

-this template for https://github.com/monitoringartist/dockbix-agent-xxl to automaticaly create discovered docker containers in zabbix
+this template for [dockbix-agent-xxl](https://github.com/monitoringartist/dockbix-agent-xxl) to automatically create discovered docker containers in zabbix

 All what you need it is:
 1. place parse-hostname.sh into zabbix's externalscript directory and add via web interface with the same name